oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     detail in [@arXiv.1704.08539], Appendix A, and
     [@arXiv.1508.04324v2], Section 6 ("Malicious Endpoints Attacks").

-### Countermeasures
+### Countermeasures {#mixupcountermeasures}

 When an OAuth client can only interact with one authorization server, a mix-up defense is not required.
-In scenarios where an OAuth client interacts with two or more authorization servers, however, clients MUST prevent mix-up attacks using one of the two methods described in the following.
+In scenarios where an OAuth client interacts with two or more authorization servers, however, clients MUST prevent mix-up attacks.
+Two different methods are discussed in the following.

 For both defenses, clients MUST store, for each authorization request, the issuer they sent the authorization request to and bind this information to the